MohammadAObed/the-awkward-game/README.md

 ### Whats global Folder?

+1. Just tried a small new approach in react for managing state
-1. Created for any state values that need to be accessed from a parent component to 3-4-5 deep nested child component, so we can access the state value from a property of the global state
+2. Created for any state values that need to be accessed from a parent component to 3-4-5 deep nested child component, so we can access the state value from a property of the global state
-2. global state works with useGlobalState hook
+3. global state works with useGlobalState hook

 ### Whats models Folder?: